Catherine22/Frontend-Development/JavaScript/README.md

 To see how exactly call stack and Web APIs work, go to [loupe].

-## Javascript Runtime
+## JavaScript Runtime

-As you might have heard, Node.js makes Javascript be able to run outside of the browser.
-This program uses a V8 engine to interpret Javascript, creates the entire environment to run Javascript code and offer additional APIs to do things like asynchronous jobs.
+As you might have heard, Node.js makes JavaScript be able to run outside of the browser.
+This program uses a V8 engine to interpret JavaScript, creating the entire environment to run JavaScript code and offer additional APIs such as the global object.

 On top of the engine, a browser has `Web APIs`.
-It offers things like `DOM`, `AJAX(XMLHttpRequest)` and `Timeout(setTimeout)`
+It offers things like `DOM`, web APIs, e.g., `Timeout(setTimeout)`.

 ## Hoisting

-Javascript engine allocates memory for variables and functions during the creation phase.
-E.g.
+JavaScript engine allocates memory for variables and functions during the creation phase.
+E.g.,

 ```JavaScript
 console.log(teddy);